Arlen22/TiddlyServer/README.md

 ### Benefits

-* Seemlessly convert between data folders and single-file wikis.
-* Allows relative linking to external files.
-The same link works in both data folders and single files.
+* Open single-file wikis and data folder wikis with a single click.
 * Allows you to access your wikis from any computer on the network.
 * Files save and load instantly on the same computer, and quickly across the network.
-* Mount any location on your computer (in theory, anything NodeJS can stat).
+* Mount any location on your computer (in theory anything NodeJS can stat).

 ### Features
  - Uses a folder structure specified in settings.json allowing you serve any folders on the filesystem in whatever tree structure you like.
  - Serves all files found in the folder structure.
  - Saves individual files using the put saver.
  - Allows you to upload a file to any directory (but not categories), or create new directories and data folders.
    - Want to make a new data folder?
-First create it as a directory, then upload your `tiddlywiki.info` file to it.
+First create a directory, then upload your `tiddlywiki.info` file to it.
  - Loads data folders using TiddlyWiki then forwards all requests to the listen command.
 All data folders are mounted on the path they are found at (e.g. `/personal/mydatafolder`)
  - Saves a backup of the original everytime a single-file TiddlyWiki is saved (if a backup folder is specified in the settings file).